XiongTor/Rosa_family/README.md

     - **clean_distribution_data.R**

       This script is used to clean the distribution data.
 The script to be cleaned must contain the Species, Longitude, and Latitude fields as column names.

+    - **change_longtitude_to_address_baidu.py**

+      This script is used to convert the longitude to the corresponding address using the Baidu API.